ASHdevelopment/standards/html.md

 ## 3. Buttons
   > Buttons can submit a form, be a link styled like a button, or simply just a button.

-Buttons should always have the `type` attribute set to prevent possible bugs from the default `type=submit`
+Buttons should always have the `type` attribute set to `button` unless it is inside a `form` element.
+Without this an unexpected form submit will happen if it is clicked on a page with a form since the default is `type=submit`.

 ### 3.1 Submit Buttons